nearform/nscale-workshop/nscale-intro.md

 	npm install -g nscale # run with sudo if needed

+If you are running on Linux, you should also add yourself to the docker group, so that nscale can run docker commands without root permissions.
+You can do that with:

+  sudo usermod -G docker -a `whoami`

 We can do a quick check to verify installation success by running the `nscale` command line client:

 	nsd help